aryavsaigal/projectbeta-website/src/README_DEV.txt

 1. Determine the type of file the window would be, and choose the appropriate extension for it.
-> Visit the window folder to view existing extensions or make your own by creating a new window template and incorporating that component in the setWindowContent() function in Window.js
+> Visit the window folder to view the existing extensions
+> You can also make your own by creating a new window template and incorporating that component in the setWindowContent() function in Window.js

 2. Add a new element in the returnValue array in windowsData.js in the format:
     { id: "<unique int>", dir: "<name of file>.<extension>" },